-An employee taking leave after the birth or because of placement for adoption or foster care of a healthy child is permitted to take leave intermittently or by working a reduced workweek only with the approval of the elected official or BOCC department head.
+An employee taking leave after the birth or because of placement for adoption or foster care of a healthy child is permitted to take leave intermittently or by working a reduced workweek only with the approval of ~~an officer of Oklahoma County, the elected official or BOCC department head~~.
 However, intermittent or reduced work leave to care for a seriously ill family member, because of the employee's own serious health condition, or for Military Caregiver Leave, may be taken whenever medically necessary.
 Military Qualifying Exigency Leave may also be taken on an intermittent or reduced leave basis.
 Oklahoma County may require a medical certification of the need for intermittent or reduced schedule leave and periodic recertification of the continued need for the leave consistent with the regulations issued by the Department of Labor.
 In some instances, Oklahoma County may transfer an employee temporarily to an available alternative position with equivalent pay and benefits when this would better accommodate recurring periods of intermittent or reduced schedule leave based on planned medical treatment.
 Actual time taken should be reported as Family and Medical Leave on the employee's time sheet.
-Employees on intermittent leave should contact their HR representative with any questions concerning actual hours worked and overtime compensation.
+Employees on intermittent leave should contact their ~~Human Resources~~ ~~HR~~ representative with any questions concerning actual hours worked and overtime compensation.

-When an employee takes FMLA leave on an intermittent or reduced leave schedule basis, Oklahoma County will account for the leave using an increment no greater than the fifteen (15) minutes provided that the employee's FMLA leave entitlement will not be reduced by more than the amount of leave actually taken.
+When an employee takes FMLA leave on an intermittent or reduced leave schedule basis, Oklahoma County will account for the leave using an increment no greater than the ~~fifteen (15) minutes shortest period of time that Oklahoma County uses to account for use of other forms of leave provided it is not greater than one hour~~ and provided that the employee's FMLA leave entitlement will not be reduced by more than the amount of leave actually taken.